The Tortures and Torments

 pottage”)

-vessels made of brass, in which the martyrs were boiled as a punishment
+simply very large vessels made of brass, in which the martyrs were boiled

-of the pots we commonly use for cooking food, without rims, but having
+in the likeness of the pots we commonly use for cooking food, without

-two handles, which were part square, part round — square from the bottom
+rims, but having two handles, which were part square, part round — square

-and particularly shown in the pot which we have had drawn from ancient
+found more plainly and particularly shown in the pot which we have had

 Different